-Our micro-containers are also capable of communicating with each other, independent of the details and complexities of the underlying physical network topology.
-This is due to the fact that they are armed with our custom TCP/IP stack that provides connectivity on any topology.
+Our micro-containers communicate with each other, independent of the details and complexities of the underlying physical network topology.
+This is because they are armed with our custom TCP/IP stack that provides connectivity on any topology.

-As a result of these innovations, today, we are the only company which can offer the use of “disposable networks” to address some of the most challenging problems that IT teams are facing, from zero trust transformation to 3rd party vendor risk management.
+As a result of these innovations we are the only company which can offer “disposable networks” to address some of the most challenging problems that IT teams are facing, from zero trust transformation to 3rd party vendor risk management.

 Disposable Networks and 3rd Party Access

 Our application networks are built and destroyed with a very low computational cost, on demand, and hence are disposable.
 They are technically classified as overlay networks i.e. networks over networks and in our case, they are encrypted hidden overlay networks of apps built transparently over the internet.
 This new solution allows us to create a new network for every user in that each user has his/her own network of authorized apps, his/her own view of the same underlying physical network, isolated from other users.